dionjwa/NAppManager/README.md

 - Download this repo to your local machine (not the server).
 We'll call this folder the **NAppManager** folder.
 - Create a copy of **etc/build.properties.example** and rename to **etc/build.properties** in your local NAppManager folder.
 Replace the values of these keys with the appropriate values to allow access to your server:

-	user=ubuntu
-	server=ec2-35-131-259-125.compute-1.amazonaws.com
+	`user=ubuntu`

+	`server=ec2-35-131-259-125.compute-1.amazonaws.com`

-	pkey=/Users/<your login>/.ec2/<your ec2 key>.pem
+	`pkey=/Users/<your login>/.ec2/<your ec2 key>.pem`

 - Go to the NAppManager folder in a terminal or dos promt, and run ant (the default task is to sync to the server):

-	ant
+	`ant`

-- If everything worked, when you use a browser to go to your server address, you should see "Node.js AppManager".
+- Point your browser at your server (e.g. localhost if you have a virtual machine locally, or something like `ec2-35-131-259-125.compute-1.amazonaws.com` for an amazon instance.
+If everything worked, you will see "Node.js AppManager".
 - Now launch a test app:

-	ant testapp
+	`ant testapp`

 - Refresh your browser pointing to your server, and you should see the app.
 - You can launch many test apps.

+### Using it in an existing project

+Import NAppManager **build.xml** into your own project ant build file, and import your own **build.properties** or equivalent.
+Then call the ant task:

+	`ant uploadapp`

+And your app is rsync'ed, and registered with the NAppManager.

-### More
+### Other notes

 Remember, you will only be able to ssh into the box through the port defined in **ssh_port** in `build.properties`.
 Allowing you to define a non-standard ssh port is extra security precaution.